It's now minus 80°F in the world's coldest city – KION546

 That comes just two days after the city’s previously set record of minus 50 degrees Celsius (minus 58 degrees Fahrenheit).

-The city of Yakutsk in east Siberia, widely identified as one of the coldest places in the world, has seen an abnormally long cold snap.
-Large parts of Russia are currently experiencing record low temperatures.
+Yakutsk, the capital city of Russia’s Sakha Republic in eastern Siberia, is widely identified as being one of the coldest places in the world.
+Large parts of Russia are currently experiencing record low temperatures and Yakutsk is seeing an abnormally long cold snap.

-January is Yakutsk‘s coldest month and, although most are accustomed to freezing temperatures, residents in the remote region are taking extra precautions to keep warm.
+January is the city’s coldest month and, although most are accustomed to freezing temperatures, residents in the remote region are taking extra precautions to keep warm.

+Yakutsk winters can be extreme — even by Russian standards.
+And experts say that the extreme cold poses serious physical risks.
+The air is cold enough to numb exposed skin, making frostbite a constant hazard.

-“You can’t fight it,” one resident dressed in two scarves and multiple layers of gloves, hats and hoods told Reuters.
+“You can’t fight (the cold),” one resident dressed in two scarves and multiple layers of gloves, hats and hoods told Reuters.
 “You either adjust and dress accordingly or you suffer.”

 Layering, according to another resident selling frozen fish at a local market, was the key.
 “Just dress warmly.
 In layers, like a cabbage,” she said.